yazy7991/graphql-users/README.md

 The server will run at:
 👉 http://localhost:4000/graphql

-## 🐛 Issue: Apollo Client Did Not Export useMutation
+## 🐛 Issue: Apollo Client Did Not Export useQuery and useMutation

 While integrating Apollo Client with React, I encountered the following error: